 Utility data review – The Evaluation Team analyzed the utility program tracking data from 2015 to 2020 to identify the most implemented RCx measures in recent years.
 After an initial data review and discussions with the utilities, the Evaluation Team found that the utilities’ tracking databases could only provide high level measure data for most projects.
 The granular measure-level information required for our analysis was not stored in a central location and needed to be requested from the participating RSPs.
 To reduce the burden on the utilities and RSPs, the Evaluation Team drew a random sample of projects and requested the full documentation for each of the selected projects.

-Interviews with market actors – We conducted in-depth interviews with market actors with knowledge of RCx measure persistence, this included the two participating retro-commissioning service providers (RSPs) operating in Connecticut at the time of the study and seven HVAC equipment and controls vendors.
+Interviews with market actors – We conducted targeted in-depth interviews with market actors with knowledge of RCx measure persistence, this included the two participating retro-commissioning service providers (RSPs) operating in Connecticut at the time of the study and seven HVAC equipment and controls vendors.
 These interviews explored market actors’ in-field observations about the persistence of savings of the RCx measures, focusing on the measures targeted in this study.
 The interviews also investigated the reasons for failure and how best to increase measure and savings persistence, customer training, and the effect on COVID on their practices and their customers’ uptake and continuation of RCx measures.

 Literature review – The Evaluation Team conducted a thorough review of past RCx persistence research to answer the following research questions: